 Insert the new paper roll and let a short paper tail hanging out at the top.
 Close the cover with a firm push and with some of the paper sticking out.

-Mounting the plate feet for rain measurements
+Mounting the wet night rails for rain measurements

-In order to move the measurement field outside the horizontal base cover as shown on figure 3, page 13 the wet night base plate and the two wet night feet should be mounted.
+In order to move the measurement field outside the horizontal base cover as shown on figure 3, page 15 the two wet night rails should be mounted.